nevaderaf/qr-code-generator/README.md

-This Is a Simple QR code Generator.
+This Is a Simple QR Code Generator.

 You can see this project live at: https://nevaderaf.github.io/qr-code-generator/